> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Mai: how to choose the right trek?

 6. The group

-Last point to be prepared for all eventualities.
-The cohesion of the group.
-Obviously, it is difficult to predict who you will end up with.
-But if you take a tour in your guesthouse, some can make available to you the list of participants if you ask for it.
+The last point to be prepared for all eventualities: group cohesion.
+Obviously, it's difficult, if not impossible, to predict who you'll end up with...
+But if you take a tour of your guesthouse, some can make it available to you. the list of participants if you ask for it.
 Gender, age, nationality are all normally indicated and will allow you to get an idea of the people who will share your daily life, especially important if you are leaving (and therefore have to put up with them) for several days.

 While private tours are generally more expensive, it's up to you whether you prefer to be intimate with your friends, family or alone as a couple, or whether you're open to discovering in a small group (usually 10-12 people) without necessarily speaking English.